ronaldmego/ronaldmego.github.io/background.md

           </div>
           <div class="responsibilities">
             <ul>
-                <li>Lead and develop a Data Analytics Roadmap to enhance Tigo Users Digital experience.</li>
+                <li>Lead and develop a Data Analytics Roadmap to enhance Tigo Users Digital experience (~50 million), leveraging AI and Machine Learning models.</li>
-                <li>Design and implement a Data Monetization Strategy to drive new revenue streams and optimize costs.</li>
+                <li>Design and implement a Data Monetization Strategy to drive new revenue streams and optimize costs, aligning with the Global CDO.</li>
             </ul>
           </div>
         </div>